 Grass is one of the most common and one of the most commonly misunderstood plants on the planet.

-There are probably well over 3500 different species worldwide and yet many people think that grass is just grass.
+And yet many people think that grass is just grass.

 But did you know that it isn’t just dogs that you can have designed to suit your lifestyle?

 Lawns can be designed for exactly the same reason too.

 Lawns are a bit like vehicles.
 It very much depends upon the use to which you want to put it as to what features you need to add to it.